rwstorer/sdev220/README.md

 ## Purpose

-Give students some examples of using tkinter, FastAPI, and CRUD operations
+Give students some examples of using Jupyter Notebooks, tkinter, FastAPI, and CRUD operations.